n0mer/gradle-git-properties/README.md

 ## notes
 * Plugin requires Java 8+
-* There are known issues with gradle 5.1.x and 5.2.x (but not on other versions)
+* There are known issues with gradle 5.1.x and 5.2.x (but not on other versions).
+See [Issue 128](https://github.com/n0mer/gradle-git-properties/issues/128)

 ## usage